Analysis | NFL draft grades for every team: 49ers get an A, Packers earn a D

 Dallas Cowboys: B+

-Some had been worried about what owner Jerry Jones might do with no one in the same room to stop him, thinking of the time that Jones supposedly had to be prevented from drafting quarterback Johnny Manziel over guard Zack Martin.
+Some were worried about what owner Jerry Jones would do with no one in the room to stop him, thinking of the time in 2014 that Jones supposedly had to be prevented from drafting quarterback Johnny Manziel over guard Zack Martin.
 The fears were unfounded.
-The Cowboys did well as WR CeeDee Lamb fell to them 17th overall, with Jones celebrating in his draft-night office on his yacht, and they came back to get the CB they needed by taking Trevon Diggs in Round 2.
+The Cowboys did well: WR CeeDee Lamb fell to them at No. 17 overall, and they came back to get the cornerback they needed with Trevon Diggs in the second round.

 New York Giants: C+

-The Giants were appropriately intent upon addressing their offensive line issues.
-But there is plenty of room to wonder whether GM Dave Gettleman took the right offensive tackle at No. 4 overall, opting for Andrew Thomas over Tristan Wirfs, Jedrick Wills and Mekhi Becton.
-Getting safety Xavier McKinney in the second round was a major plus.
+The Giants were appropriately focused on addressing their offensive line.
+But there is plenty of room to wonder whether General Manager Dave Gettleman took the right tackle at No. 4 when he opted for Andrew Thomas over Tristan Wirfs, Jedrick Wills Jr. and Mekhi Becton.
+Getting S Xavier McKinney in the second round was a major plus.

 Philadelphia Eagles: B-

-Using a second-round pick on Jalen Hurts was a bit curious, with a young franchise QB already in place in Carson Wentz.
+Using a second-round pick on Jalen Hurts was a bit curious given young franchise QB Carson Wentz is already in place.
 Yes, Wentz has had injury issues.
-But there are other QBs the Eagles could have taken later in the draft to serve as a backup.
-At least they used their first-rounder to give Wentz some playmaking help with WR Jalen Reagor.
-The Eagles added more speed at receiver with some Day 3 selections and the trade for the 49ers’ Marquise Goodwin.
+But there are other quarterbacks the Eagles could have taken later in the draft to serve as a backup.
+At least they used their first-round pick on WR Jalen Reagor to give Wentz some playmaking help.
+The Eagles added more speed at wide receiver with their Day 3 selections and the trade for the 49ers’ Marquise Goodwin.

 Washington Redskins: B

 The Redskins did the right thing by staying put at No. 2 and taking Chase Young.
-He’s a game-changing pass rusher and those don’t come around all that often.
-The Redskins finally managed to resolve the Trent Williams situation by trading the disgruntled former Pro Bowl left tackle to the 49ers but received a relatively modest return, a fifth-round pick Saturday and a third-rounder next year.
-Even so, it’s better to have closure to that entire saga, and the Redskins moved quickly to add a potential replacement in fourth-round T Saahdiq Charles.
+He is a game-changing pass rusher, and those don’t come around often.
+The Redskins finally resolved the Trent Williams situation by trading the disgruntled seven-time Pro Bowl left tackle to the 49ers, but they received a relatively modest return (a fifth-round pick Saturday and a third-rounder next year).
+Even so, it’s better to have closure, and the Redskins moved quickly to add a potential replacement in fourth-round T Saahdiq Charles.

 NFC North